Longshot AI vs Frase for Blog Content Optimization 2026: Which One Actually Delivers?

 Longshot AI Overview

-Longshot AI has been carving out its own space since day one, and by 2026 it's noticeably better at what it set out to do: help you write long-form blog content that reads well and actually stays factual.
-That last part—the fact-checking angle—is what really sets it apart.
+Longshot AI has been carving out a specific niche since it launched, and in 2026 it's gotten noticeably better at what it was always trying to do: help you write long-form blog content that's both readable and factually grounded.
+That last part — the factual grounding — is actually what makes Longshot stand out from the crowd.

-I'd argue Longshot is one of the most overlooked tools in this space, mostly because "fact-checking AI output" sounds tedious until you've accidentally published something wrong and a reader calls you out for it.
-Then suddenly it doesn't sound tedious at all.
+Honestly, I think Longshot is one of the most underrated tools in this space precisely because "fact-checking AI output" sounds boring until you've published something embarrassingly wrong and had a reader email you about it.
+Then it sounds essential.

 Key Features

-FactCheck Mode is Longshot's big differentiator, and it actually works.
-The tool cross-references claims against real web sources and flags anything that seems off or can't be verified.
-For anyone writing about finance, health, or other sensitive topics, that's not just a nice-to-have—it's a liability shield.
+FactCheck Mode is Longshot's headline feature, and it genuinely works.
+The tool cross-references claims in your content against real web sources and flags statements that might be inaccurate or unverifiable.
+For a small business owner writing about finance, health, or any sensitive niche, that's not a gimmick — it's a liability shield.

-The Longshot Workflow takes you from keyword to finished draft in a logical sequence: pick your topic, generate an outline, pull in research, write section by section.
-It's not the quickest route, but the output ends up being way more coherent than just throwing a prompt at a blank editor and hoping.
-When I tested this myself, it cut revision time by something like 30–40% compared to free-form AI drafting.
+LongShot Workflow lets you move from keyword to full draft in a structured sequence: choose your topic, generate an outline, pull in research, and write section by section.
+It's not the fastest process, but it produces more coherent long-form content than just prompting a blank AI editor.
+In my experience, this structured approach cuts revision time by roughly 30–40% compared to free-form AI drafting.

 Longshot AI Pricing (2026)